ArjunDevSingla/Hackmanthan-Sentimental-Analysis/README.md

 The technique used there will be Web Scrapping, basically Selenium can make the work easier.
 <br/>
 <br/>
-The project can be deployed on Heroku Furthermore, Accessible to everyone.<br/>
+The project can be deployed on Heroku Furthermore, so that it cab be accessible to everyone.<br/>
 Thank You